Five (1951 film): Production

 According to Robert Osborne of Turner Classic Movies, the film is the first to depict the aftermath of an Earthly atomic bomb catastrophe.

 The unusual house that is the setting for most of the film was designed by Frank Lloyd Wright and was the separate guesthouse of the ranch of producer/director/writer Arch Oboler, located at 32436 Mulholland Highway in Malibu, California.
 The house burned to the ground, with only the foundations remaining, in the 2018 Woolsey Fire, which swept through the area.

 Actor Charles Lampkin came to Oboler's notice when reading the prose poem "The Creation" by James Weldon Johnson on a Los Angeles TV program. and convinced him to include excerpts of it in the final script of Five.
-It would become Lampkin's soliloquy for his character Charles; this may be the first time that audiences in the USA, Latin America, and Europe were exposed to African-American poetry, albeit not identified as such in the film.
+It would become Lampkin's soliloquy for his character Charles; this may be the first time that audiences in the US, Latin America, and Europe were exposed to African-American poetry, albeit not identified as such in the film.

 Oboler shot this very low budget feature for $75,000, using as his crew a small group of recent graduates from the University of Southern California film school and starring five (then) unknown actors.
 Upon its completion, Oboler sold the film to Columbia Pictures for a large profit.